KoBeWi/Godot-Documentation-Editor/README.md

 The idea is to make navigating and finding missing descriptions easier.
 The tool is right now very unfinished, most of the features are missing.
 It's stable though - it correctly opens XML files and saves your changes without breaking anything \o/ (hopefully)

+## How to use

+- Download this
+- Open `project.godot` with Godot.
+Requires 4.0 alpha 12 or newer
+- You will be asked to pick Godot source directory.
+You need to select the root folder of Godot's main repository (godotengine/godot, master branch).
+Be sure to have it downloaded beforehand
+- The editor will automatically fetch all files and display them for you
+- Click a file in the tree on the left to display its contents
+- Any changes you do autosave automatically
+- Happy editing!

 ## Current features
 - list all available documentation files in a tree structure
 - open documentation files and display their content in a more organized way